-A brief thought, a memory, an encounter, a sound, a scent — and suddenly anger, fear, or sadness feel so strong, as if they were the whole truth about the situation.
+A brief thought, a memory, an encounter, a sound, a scent—and suddenly anger, fear, or sadness feel so strong, as if they were the whole truth about the situation.

-Our emotions can be intense; they can move us and sometimes overwhelm us — but they are temporary.
 In yoga, the mind is often compared to an ocean.
-Thoughts and emotions are like waves: they arise, move, and pass away again.
-When we learn to observe these waves instead of being carried away by them, a valuable space opens up between stimulus and response.
-The Indian yoga philosopher Patanjali describes yoga as follows:
+Thoughts and emotions are like waves: they rise, move, and pass on.
+When we learn to observe these waves instead of being carried away by them, a valuable space arises between stimulus and response.

 “Yoga is the stilling of the fluctuations of the mind.”